SimunPauli/OTP-for-reproducing-TU-trips/README.md

 ## Modifciation of OpenTripPlanner

-This project is a modified version of OpenTripPlanner 2.8.1, designed to integrate scheduled public transit data in Denmark with the Danish National Transportation Survey.
+This project is a modified version of OpenTripPlanner 2.8.1, designed to reproduce trips in the Danish National Travel Survey using scheduled public transit data.

 Unlike standard OpenTripPlanner usage, the primary purpose is not route optimization, but the reconstruction of respondents’ realized routes.